Diffuse hair loss: causes and treatment

-Diffuse hair loss causes the hair to fall evenly over the entire head.
-We explain what causes it and what helps against it.
+Diffuser Hair Loss causes the hair to fall evenly over the entire head.
+We explain what the cause is and what helps against it.

 What is diffuse hair loss?

-The once thick hair becomes thinner and thinner and the scalp shimmers through more and more: When the hair becomes evenly thinner and falls out more than the normal 100 hairs per day, diffuse hair loss is often the result.
+The once thick hair becomes thinner and thinner and the scalp shimmers through more and more: When the hair becomes evenly thinner and more than the normal 100 Hair per day falls out, diffuse hair loss is often the result.
 This form of hair loss can also be recognized by the fact that there are no isolated bald spots.
 There can be various causes for this, such as diseases like hypothyroidism or hormonal changes.
 When the trigger for diffuse hair loss is removed, the hair usually starts to grow again.

 Forms of diffuse hair loss